Jordandde/FYDP/backend/README.md

 - `--no_fpga`: If this flag is set, the FPGA is not included in-the-loop and fake output is used instead.

+- `--print_request`: If this flag is set, the incoming requests from the frontend will be printed for debugging purposes.

 For example, to run the program with no FPGA connected, you would use:

 `./main --no_fpga`